 Chart 2: Cumulative failure rates for gearbox components

 Interested to learn more?
-Watch out for our upcoming webinar, “The Cost of Major Failures to the Wind Industry – What to Expect in 2018 and How to Reduce Them”, where we talk through practical failure issues and associated cost data.
+We have recently held a webinar, “The Cost of Major Failures to the Wind Industry – What to Expect in 2018 and How to Reduce Them”, where we talk through practical failure issues and associated cost data.

 And if you really like the technical details, register for our 2018 EU Technical Symposium or US Wind Turbine Technical Symposium.
 Events focused for turbine owners, asset/site managers and reliability engineers to get deep into wind farm reliability and maintenance.